 Why you'll love this recipe

-- Famous recipe - This recipe is so popular that there's actually an entire day devoted to it!
-October 10th is world gulab jamun day!
+- Famous recipe: This gulab jamun recipe is so popular that an entire day is devoted to it!
+October 10th is World Gulab Jamun Day!

-- Delicious dessert - You won't be able to stop eating these!
-The fried round balls of dough coated in the infused sugar syrup just melt in your mouth!
+- This is a delicious dessert: You won't be able to stop eating it!
+The fried round balls of dough coated in the infused sugar syrup melt in your mouth!

-- It's a great make-ahead option - This is a super freezer-friendly dessert so you can make it ahead of time and then just warm it before serving.
+- It's a great make-ahead option: This gulab jamun recipe is super freezer-friendly, so you can make it ahead and warm it before serving.
+Check the FAQs below for complete instructions.

-- Add some Rose Syrup - Gulab literally means rose water and this dessert traditionally has rose essence in them.
-I usually stick to saffron and cardamom but you can definitely add a few drops of the essence in later.
+- Add some Rose Syrup: Gulab means rose water, and this dessert traditionally contains some.
+I usually stick to saffron and cardamom in my sugar syrup, but you can add a quarter teaspoon of rose water at the end of the cooking process.

-- Add a topping - Want to make your dessert truly decadent?
-Serve it with a scoop of vanilla ice cream!
+- Add a topping: To make your dessert genuinely decadent, serve it with a scoop of homemade vanilla ice cream!

 Step-by-step instructions

-Step 6: Once they seem done, about 8-10 minutes per batch, remove them onto some paper towels to soak up the grease.
-Leave them there for about 30 seconds before placing them in the warm syrup.
+- Step 8: Once they seem done, about 2-4 minutes per batch, remove them onto a paper towel to soak up the grease and then add them to warm syrup for about 2 hours.

 Expert Tips

-- Don’t overwork the dough - it leads to gluten formation and results in hard jamun.
-If the dough seems too sticky don’t worry, it will smooth out as you shape the balls.
+- Don’t overwork the dough: Overworking the dough can lead to gluten formation and hard jamun.
+If the dough seems too sticky, chill it for 15 minutes and grease your palms to help make the process smoother.

-- Test the sugar syrup - If the syrup is too thick your tiny fried sweets won’t absorb it and if it’s too thin it can make them break.
-The way to test the consistency is to place a teaspoon of the hot syrup on a small plate.
+- Test the sugar syrup: If it is too thick, your tiny fried sweets won’t absorb it; if it’s too thin, it can make them break.
+Place a teaspoon of hot syrup on a small plate to test the consistency.
 This allows it to cool a little so you don’t burn your fingers.
-After about 10 seconds dip your forefinger in the syrup.
-Press the finger against your thumb and test to see if the syrup is sticky.
-It does not need to form a thread but just be sticky!
+After about 10 seconds, dip your forefinger in the syrup.
+Press the finger against your thumb to test if the syrup is sticky.
+It does not need to form a thread; it just needs to be sticky!

-- Make sure your syrup is warm - The syrup needs to be warm when the fried dough balls are added to it in order for the fried dough balls to absorb the sweet liquid properly.
-Soak for about 15-20 minutes before removing from the syrup.
+- Make sure your syrup is warm.
+The syrup must be warm when the fried dough balls are added to absorb the sweet liquid properly.

 Recipe FAQS

-In this instance, your dough probably has too much moisture, or you accidentally added too much leavening or the sugar syrup was too watery.
-Adding a few extra tablespoons of milk powder will help fix the dough.
-For the other issues, make sure to measure correctly, use fresh leavening, and test your sugar syrup before you add in the gulab jamun.
+Your dough probably has too much moisture, or the sugar syrup was too watery.
+Adding a few extra tablespoons of milk powder will help fix the dough, and reheating the sugar syrup will help thicken it slightly.

 WANT TO SAVE THIS RECIPE?